Javid912/bookstore-data-warehouse-project/readme.md

 - [x] Metabase - BI tool

-## 4. Minimum Acceptance Criteria
-What are the minimum criteria which the project should meet to be considered "done"?
-- [ ] Users are able to query data from Metabase
-- [ ] Users are able to view a dashboard about book sales/orders

 ## 5. Optional Challenges
 Add a few extra challenges for the more ambitious students.